-A few minutes later, you return to your car — dressed and ready to go.
-Your car is locked — and your keys are inside.
-You’re going to be late to work unless you try to pop your car door’s lock to get your keys.
+A few minutes later, you return to your car, only to find that your car is locked — and your keys are inside.
+At this point, you know you’re going to be late unless you try to pop the lock on your car door to retrieve your keys.

 Tip #1: Don’t let your alarm go off.

 It’s super easy to trip your car’s alarm if you try to unlock your own door.
 Think about it – you’re sticking an object like a coat hanger, or something similar, through the window and into the door panel.

 If having your keys locked inside your car wasn’t annoying enough, try waking up your neighbors as an alarm blares in your ear with no way to shut it off.
 If your car’s alarm is sensitive, unlocking your own car doors is the last thing you’ll want to do.